Learn about helpful tools for keeping your mouth, teeth, and gums healthy.

 Soft‑bristle toothbrushes are gentler for people with gum sensitivity or enamel wear.

 Some people are at risk of choking or inhaling liquids.
 For them, special oral‑care tools can help reduce these risks while keeping the mouth clean.
+Speak with your doctor or an allied health professional about finding the right fit for you.

 Dentures must be cleaned properly.
 This is because they collect bacteria, plaque, and food.
 Poorly cleaned dentures can cause: